matzew/kn-connector-timer-source/DEVELOPMENT.md

-This doc explains how to setup a development environment so you can get started [contributing](https://www.knative.dev/contributing/) to Knative `sample-source`.
+This doc explains how to setup a development environment so you can get started [contributing](https://www.knative.dev/contributing/) to Knative `kamelet-source`.
 Also take a look at:

 - [The pull request workflow](https://knative.dev/community/contributing/reviewing/)